EasyCorp/EasyAdminBundle/Resources/doc/book/4-edit-new-configuration.md

 ### Customizing the Form Layout

 The default form layout is pretty basic: fields are displayed in the same order they were defined and they span the full browser window width.
-However, for more advanced backends forms can include elements such as dividers, sections and groups.
-Moreover, you can combine them all to create complex form layouts.
+However, forms can also include special design elements (dividers, groups, sections) to create more advanced layouts.

 #### Form Dividers

-This is the simplest form element because it just displays a straight horizontal line.
-It's useful to easily divide fields in long forms:
+This is the simplest form design element.
+It just displays a straight horizontal line.
+It's useful to easily separate fields in long forms:

 ```yaml
 easy_admin: